 Help your fiancée prioritize

-Your soon-to-be spouse most likely has a thousand things on their mind, from which flowers to put in her bouquet to which venue style to choose.
+Your soon-to-be spouse most likely has a thousand things on their mind, from which flowers to put in her wedding bouquet to which venue style to choose.
 So, naturally, she’s probably pretty frazzled.
 How can you help her from spiralling into bridezilla territory?
 Work with her on a list of non-negotiables and knock those off first, everything else will fall into place.

 Lend a helping hand

-Step up to the plate and work with your fiancée on every task you can.
-If you can’t be there for all the appointments, interviews and meetings, choose a few jobs - like packaging favours or helping the caterer hash out your menu - and dedicate some serious time and effort to them.
+Step up to the plate and work with your fiancée on every wedding planning task you can.
+If you can’t be there for all the appointments, interviews and meetings, choose a few jobs - like packaging wedding favours or helping the caterer hash out your menu - and dedicate some serious time and effort to them.
 Wedding planning takes a lot of work, and your fiancée shouldn’t have to go it alone.

 Give your opinion